-The Consultant in charge of your case.
-They will feel that this is the best thing to do.
+The consultant in charge of your case, and the radiologist will have discussed the situation, and feel that this is the best thing to do.
 However, you will also have the opportunity for your opinion to be considered, and if, after discussion with your doctors, you do not want the procedure carried out, you can decide against it.